Soviet-type economic planning: Poland

+Council for Mutual Economic Assistance

-During the 1950s, the economic alliance between members of the Eastern bloc and the state monopoly acted as a safety net in the face of Western sanctions being imposed.
+During the 1950s, the economic alliance between members of the Eastern bloc and the state monopoly acted as a safety net in the face of economic sanctions being imposed.
 As a result, the Eastern Bloc countries started to develop autarkic tendencies which would last until the Soviet Union's dissolution.
 Trade was also able to grow, not just between member states but within them as well, and the agrarian states of the eastern bloc began to industrialize.
 The Soviet Union also gave Eastern bloc countries subsidies in the form of raw materials at prices lower than those offered in the global market.
 However, despite these efforts, varying degrees of development still remained between the industrialized countries and the more agrarian ones, which would contribute to the Bloc's economic stagnation in later decades.